Ettore Sportiello: Biography

 After promotion to rear admiral on 9 November 1936, he was appointed naval commander of the Dodecanese, with headquarters in Rhodes.
-On 7 March 1938 he was promoted to Vice Admiral and given command of the 1st Cruiser Division, participating in the conquest of Albania in April 1939; in 1940 he became commander of all naval forces in Sardinia, a post he still held at the time of Italy's entry into World War II.
-In October 1940 he was appointed naval commander of Albania, with headquarters in Durres, commanding naval forces during the Greco-Italian War and the invasion of Yugoslavia.
+On 7 March 1938 he was promoted to vice admiral and given command of the 1st Cruiser Division, participating in the conquest of Albania in April 1939; in 1940 he became commander of all naval forces in Sardinia, a post he still held at the time of Italy's entry into World War II.
+In October 1940 he was appointed naval commander of Albania, with headquarters in Durrës, commanding naval forces during the Greco-Italian War and the invasion of Yugoslavia.
 For his organizational skills in the management of Albanian ports, he was formally commended by Benito Mussolini and awarded the Knight's Cross of the Military Order of Savoy.

-At the end of 1941 he was promoted to Admiral and appointed commander-in-chief of the Corpo Regi Equipaggi Marittimi (Corps of Royal Naval Crews), with headquarters in La Spezia.
+At the end of 1941 he was promoted to admiral and appointed commander-in-chief of the Corpo Regi Equipaggi Marittimi (Corps of Royal Naval Crews), with headquarters in La Spezia.
 At the time of the armistice of 8 September 1943 he was in Viareggio, where his command had been transferred.
 Having refused to collaborate with the authorities of the Italian Social Republic, he was jailed twice.
-After the liberation of Viareggio, on 18 September 1944, he resumed his service and became a member of the commission for the readmission into service of officers discharged from the Navy due to the 1938 racial laws.
+After the liberation of Viareggio, on 18 September 1944, he resumed his service and became a member of the commission for the readmission into service of officers discharged from the navy due to the 1938 racial laws.
 He then served as the first president of the Superior Council of the Navy before retiring from active service in 1945.
 He died in Rome three years later.